 To rebuild trust in your relationship, you have to take responsibility for your actions, own up to them, and most importantly, apologize for what you have done.
 Do not justify your actions with any excuses or lame explanations.
 Approach the apology with openness and let your partner ask you any questions that they may have about the situation.

 Your partner has the right to be vexed about the breach of trust – so do not take their emotions with levity.
 You will need to find inside of yourself genuine empathy for how you have hurt your partner.
 You should admit your wrongs, answer your partner’s questions, and eventually seek forgiveness.
 It is always better to be honest and forthright before they hear the story from someone else.

 4. Learn To Forgive

-If you want to repair your relationship after betrayal, you have to practice forgiveness and learn how to forgive your significant other.
+Repairing your relationship after betrayal requires you to practice forgiveness and learn how to forgive your significant other.
 Forgiveness can be difficult, especially when your trust has been broken – but it is not impossible.
 Holding a grudge will create doubt, restlessness, and resentment in you and destroy your peace of mind.

 But do understand that forgiveness doesn’t excuse your partner’s behavior – it only gives you peace.
 Try to see things from your partner’s perspective – it can help you better understand the events that occurred.
 If you find yourself getting angry and frustrated, take a step back and try to remember the good qualities of your partner.
 Recognize that everyone has flaws and makes mistakes.

 5. Don’t Withhold Your Feelings